IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

     }
 ```

-Another option would be to reconfigure the scopes in IdentityServer and set the `AlwaysIncludeInIdToken` flag on the scope claims to force inclusion of the claims in the identity token - I'll leave that as an exercise.
+Another option would be to reconfigure the scopes in IdentityServer and set the `AlwaysIncludeInIdToken` flag on the scope claims to force inclusion of the claims in the identity token - I'll leave that as an exercise for the reader.

 **Calling the API**